Qudrat Ullah Shahab

-Qudrat Ullah Shahab (or Qudratullah Shahab, قدرت ﷲ شہاب; 26 February 1917 – 24 July 1986) was an eminent Urdu writer and civil servant from Pakistan.
+Qudrat Ullah Shahab (or Qudratullah Shahab, قدرت ﷲ شہاب; 26 February 1917 – 24 July 1986) was an eminent Urdu writer, civil servant and diplomat from Pakistan.

 Shahab holds the distinction of having served as the Principal Secretary to three heads of state; Governor General Ghulam Muhammad, President Iskander Mirza, and President Ayub Khan.
 He went on to serve as the Ambassador of Pakistan to the Netherlands in 1962 and later as Information Secretary of Pakistan and Education Secretary of Pakistan.